Also see: How to Repair an Ice Maker

 Before you call in an appliance repair person:

 1 Check the cold control.
 Be sure it is set to COLD.
 Normally, the temperature inside the refrigerator should be about 37 degrees F.

 2 Listen for the freezer fan inside the freezer.
-When the freezer fan is running, it means the defrost timer and the cold control in the refrigerator are both set to COOL.
+When freezer fan runs, it means the defrost timer and the cold control in the refrigerator are both set to COOL.

 3 Listen for the compressor fan (which will also tell you where the compressor is located—typically behind or beneath the refrigerator).
 Most of the time, when the freezer fan is operating, the compressor fan should also be working.
 If one of the fans is not working or the compressor is off, the refrigerator will offer very little cooling or none at all.

 1 Check its electrical power.
-Make sure the receptacle the refrigerator is plugged into is receiving power (plug in a working lamp or a circuit tester).
+Make sure the refrigerator is plugged into a live receptacle that’s receiving power (plug in a working lamp or an outlet circuit tester).
 If the receptacle doesn’t work, check for a tripped circuit breaker or blown fuse.

 2 Be sure the cold control is correctly set.

 3 Get help if necessary.
 If you discover that the refrigerator is plugged into a working outlet, its circuit breaker hasn’t flipped, and the cold control is appropriately set but the device still shows no signs of life, leave the door closed to retain the cold air and call an appliance repair person.